Wulf's Kitchen: Mediterranean Swordfish Tagine

-When you think of un-fussy, one-pot cooking, seafood isn’t often what comes to mind, but this tagine of bright, Mediterranean flavors comes together in a flash and looks impressive on the table.
-Serve with couscous, rice or a loaf of crusty bread to soak up the broth it makes.
+When you think of one-pot cooking, seafood isn’t often what comes to mind, but this tagine of bright, Mediterranean flavors comes together in a flash and looks impressive on the table for a dinner party.
+You can drink a cocktail stress-free while it’s in the oven.
+Plus, your dish duty will be minimal.
+Serve with couscous, rice, or a loaf of crusty bread to soak up the broth it makes.

 - ½ tablespoon paprika

-- ¼ teaspoon each: cumin, turmeric, ginger, cayenne, coriander, saffron (optional)
+- ¼ teaspoon each: turmeric, cayenne, coriander, and saffron

 - 1 large carrot, peeled and sliced into thin rounds